-- A. Zoning Map.
+(a)A. Zoning Map.
 Zoning district boundaries adopted pursuant to this UDO shall be drawn on a map that is adopted or incorporated within a duly adopted development regulation.
-Zoning district maps that are so adopted shall be maintained for public inspection in the office of the Town Clerk or such other office as specified in the development regulation.
-The maps may be in paper or a digital format approved by the Town.
-The map entitled "Official Zoning Map of the Town of Weddington, North Carolina", as certified as such by the Town Clerk, is hereby ratified and adopted by reference and declared to be a part of this UDO.
+Zoning district maps that are so adopted shall be maintained for public inspection in the office of the local government clerk or such other office as specified in the development regulation.
+The maps may be in paper or a digital format approved by the local government.
+Town.
+The map entitled "Official Zoning Map of the Town of Weddington, North Carolina", as certified as such by the town clerk, is hereby ratified and adopted by reference and declared to be a part of this UDO.
 The zoning of the districts on said map is hereby declared to be in the proper zoning for said districts as of the effective date of this UDO.
-The maps shall be updated as revisions are approved in accordance with this UDO. - B. Other Maps; Incorporation by Reference.
+The maps shall be updated as revisions are approved in accordance with this UDO.

+(b) B. Other Maps; Incorporation by Reference.
 Development regulations adopted pursuant to this UDO may reference or incorporate by reference flood insurance rate maps, watershed boundary maps, or other maps officially adopted or promulgated by State and federal agencies.
 For these maps a regulation text or zoning map may reference a specific officially adopted map or may incorporate by reference the most recent officially adopted version of such maps.
 When zoning district boundaries are based on these maps, the regulation may provide that the zoning district boundaries are automatically amended to remain consistent with changes in the officially promulgated State or federal maps, provided a copy of the currently effective version of any incorporated map shall be maintained for public inspection as provided in subsection (a) of this section.
+[KMB NOTE: INSERT references to other maps as appropriate [floodplain?]].